astronomer/docs/software/configure-deployment.md

 The Kubernetes executor and KubernetesPodOperator each spin up an individual Kubernetes pod for each task that needs to be executed, then spin down the pod once that task is completed.

-The amount of AU (CPU and Memory) allocated to **Extra Capacity** maps to [resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) on the [Kubernetes Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) in which your Airflow Deployment lives on Astronomer.
+The amount of CPU and Memory allocated to **Extra Capacity** maps to [resource quotas](https://kubernetes.io/docs/concepts/policy/resource-quotas/) on the [Kubernetes Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) in which your Airflow Deployment lives on Astronomer.
 More specifically, **Extra Capacity** represents the maximum possible resources that could be provisioned to a pod at any given time.

-AU allocated to **Extra Capacity** does not affect scheduler or webserver performance and does not represent actual usage.
-It will not be charged as a fixed resource.
+Resources allocated to **Extra Capacity** do not affect scheduler or webserver performance and do not represent actual usage.

 ## Celery executor: Configure workers